prototux/TCL-TV-reverse-engineering/README.md

 * fpp is the "apparent" layer, that's the one used by sitatvservice, it provide functions to handle things more easily. they call the DEV and PLAT functions.

 Sitatvservice also have this sandwich of abstraction layers organization, with fpi functions being the ones that talk to the fpp functions, and some services running on top of these.

+Given that sitatvservice seems to be designed to run across multiple series and models, it's a kinda complicated piece of software, using it's own internal event bus, it seems that roughly half the binary is dedicated to TV features (that includes the TV, analog and digital, recording features, subtitles, teletext, some interactive tv protocols...). intestingly enough, i didn't found any tracking nor advertising features (that doesn't mean they don't exist, i didn't looked a lot into this).

 ## Possibilities